fvaleri/strimzi-debugging/sessions/001/README.md

 pod test/my-consumer terminated (Error)
 ```

-When debugging issues, you need to get various artifacts out of these pods and this can be tedious.
-Fortunately, Strimzi
+When debugging issues, we usually need to retrieve various artifacts from these pods and this can be tedious.
-maintains a backward compatible must-gather bash script that can be used to download all relevant resources and logs
+Fortunately, Strimzi maintains a backward compatible must-gather script that can be used to download all relevant
-from a specific cluster.
-If needed, add the `--secrets=all` flag to also download secret values.
+artifacts and logs from a specific Kafka cluster.
+If needed, add the `--secrets=all` flag to also get secret values.

 ```
 $ pushd /tmp && curl -sLk https://raw.githubusercontent.com/strimzi/strimzi-kafka-operator/main/tools/report.sh \